meslane/cs100lab1/README.md

 # Part 2: Unit Testing in C++

-## Preparation
-In this section, you are suggested to work on your repository in a different folder by following the instructions described below:

-* First you need to move out of the current directory by typing `cd ..`, or directly move to the home folder by `cd ~`.

-* You will need to rename the existing lab1 directory to avoid conflicts since you need to clone your repository again.
-You can rename your folder by `mv <current_lab1_folder> ./lab-01-part1`

-* Then you need to clone the lab1 repository again from your Github using the command: `git clone <github-url>`.
-Please replace `<github-url>` to the one you used before.
-Note that you can also specify the target folder when cloning by `git clone <github-url> <destination_folder>`

-* Next, fo into the newly created lab-01 folder by `cd <your_lab01_directory_path>`.

-The above instructions ensure your work for this part is done separately in another directory.

 ## Unit testing

 Testing is a very important part of the software development process that is often overlooked in university curriculum.
 We know because **Google told us specifically it was something they found lacking in their incoming interns and new grad hires**, so we suggest you take this unit seriously along with the testing you will be doing for your projects (and add it to your resume when you apply for internships).